stevedesilva/UserLocationService/README.md

 Wiremock  - to simulate and test the external user location service.
 Openfeign - choosen to simplify access to the gateway user service.
-Spring Boot - using an embedded tomcat service exposed on port 8080
+Spring Boot - using an embedded tomcat service exposed on port 8080 Java 8

-Run the UserLocationApplication is tjava class which starts the tomcat on 8080.
+Run the UserLocationApplication is the java class which starts the tomcat on 8080.

 ## Building the service